Prepared with love from Chunk

 - Again, always check the licensing and usage rights.
 Each track will have this listed on the track page for you to confirm.

-After Effects Plugins and Scripts
+After Effects Plugins, Scripts & Expressions

-We spend every day inside of After Effects, so if there’s a tool that improves and speeds up our workflow, we will hunt it down.
+We spend every day inside of After Effects, so if there’s a tool or some code that improves and speeds up our workflow, we will hunt it down.
 It’s fortunate the plugin development community for After Effects is so alive and passionate, because there is an abundance of incredible plugins and scripts, and below is the hall of fame.

 - Multiple strokes on the one path made easy.
 Super powerful.
 Made by the legendary Sander van Dijk.